RobinTail/express-zod-api/README.md

 You can also instantly add middlewares to it using `.addMiddleware()` method.

 ## Create your first endpoint

-Note: `options` come from the output of middlewares.

 ```typescript
 const getUserEndpoint = endpointsFactory